 CIOs I speak to like the fact Windows can be controlled and managed via Active Directory.
-Suddenly your network is more secure from rogue operators and you can lock things down against viruses and spyware getting downloaded.
+Suddenly your network is more secure from rogue operators and you can lock things down, and stop viruses and spyware being downloaded.

 Furthermore, there’s the idea that apps can be built for Windows Phone and Windows 8 using tools their techies know – Visual Studio – not using tools or sandboxed runtime unique to a company that’s relatively unimportant in corporate IT.